Linuxbrew/brew/docs/Maintainer-Guidelines.md

 making changes to inline patches—make sure they still apply.

 ### Adding or updating formulae
-Only one maintainer is necessary to approve and merge the addition of a new or updated formula which passes CI.
-However, if the formula addition or update is controversial the maintainer who adds it will be expected to fix issues that arise with it in future.
+Any one maintainer is necessary to approve and merge the addition of a new or updated formula which passes CI.
+However, if the formula addition or update proves controversial the maintainer who adds it will be expected to answer requests and fix problems that arise with it in future.

 ### Removing formulae
 Formulae that:

 - work on at least 2/3 of our supported macOS versions in the default Homebrew prefix
 - do not require patches rejected by upstream to work
-- do not have known security vulnerabilities/CVEs for the version we package
+- do not have known security vulnerabilities or CVEs for the version we package
 - are shown to be still installed by users in our analytics with a `BuildError` rate of <25%